jemberton/snippets/Obsidian Test Note.md

 - $\large X^2 = 5 + 3$
 - $\large V_{\small RMS}^2$ or $\large V^2_{\small RMS}$

-These examples are but only a small demonstration.
+These examples are only a small demonstration of the capabilities.
 Consult the LaTeX documentation for more information.
 [Overleaf](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) has a good "30 minute" tutorial on learning LaTeX.

 ***